johnmlilly/johnsblog/src/blog/how-i-built-this-blog.md

 *   **Version Control:** [GitHub](https://github.com/)

-The end result is exactly what I set out to do — create a site that’s **simple, scalable, and cost-friendly**, while still showcasing my skills and giving me a space to share my thoughts.
+The end result is exactly what I set out to do: create a site that’s **simple, scalable, and cost-friendly**, while still showcasing my skills and giving me a space to share my thoughts.

 ## Final Thoughts